otaviokamel/rocket_house/README.md

 # Predicting House Prices for Rocket House

-This repository is a project of machine learning to predict the price from different houses, serving as a studying project.
+This repository is a project of machine learning to predict the price from different houses, serving for studying purposes.

 The goal of this project is to simulate a real world problem, and train the abilities that are necessary for a data scientist.